Barred Islamist says Egypt army wants to keep power

 “The military council does not have the serious intention to transfer power,” he told a news conference in Cairo, accusing the officers who pushed out fellow general Mubarak after street protests last year of reneging on promises to make way.
 “We must wake up, because there is an attempt to hijack the revolution.”

-The Brotherhood has already taken a dominant role in the new parliament elected in December, but it fears full power might elude it if excluded from the presidency.
+The Brotherhood, which built up a mass following despite its suppression by Mubarak’s security apparatus, has already taken a dominant role in the new parliament elected in December, but it fears full power might elude it if excluded from the presidency.

+That relationship has frayed in recent weeks, although there is little sign for now of a return of the kind of street violence that has blighted the transition at frequent intervals.

-Many Egyptians are concerned about where real power lies in the country and how much control the new head of state will have.
+Shater’s remarks point to a broader debate among Egyptians about where real power lies in the country run by a council of army generals since Mubarak was toppled in February last year and just how much control the new head of state will have.

 The ruling army council has vowed to hand power to civilians by July 1, after two rounds of voting on May 23-24 and June 16-17.
 But analysts expect the military to wield influence from behind the scenes long after the formal transition and many now see the army’s hands at work in determining who will run.